rhythmrx9/NotJustNotes/README.md

 # NotJustNotes
-!/2 of the work done
+[!/2 of the work done.]
+##Features
+*live speech to text translation
+*summary generation using TLDR
+*user friendly dashboard